START-UPS - WANT TO KNOW HOW TO MAKE YOUR FLEXIBLE PACKAGING MORE AFFORDABLE? READ THIS.

 Printing multi-variant packaging runs is far more economical- getting 250 flexible centre seal bags printed up for milk chocolate bites and 250 for chocolate vanilla bites would have cost you just $630 in total.

-Plus having multiple SKUs will really improve your chances of success when you're trying to sell your new brand into the big supermarkets or retail chains.
+Having multiple SKUs available will really improve your chances of success when you are trying to get your new brand into the big supermarkets or retail chains.

 Lower your carbon footprint